WassabiFR/XEGGEX-Faucet-Auto-Claim/README2.md

 ## Installation

 1. Open the XeggeX Faucet page : https://xeggex.com/faucet
+2. Click on Faucet
-2. To use developer mode in Firefox: Menu ➤ Additional tools ➤ Web development tools or "CTRL"+"SHIFT"+"I"
+3. To use developer mode in Firefox: Menu ➤ Additional tools ➤ Web development tools or "CTRL"+"SHIFT"+"I"
-3. Open Console tab
+4. Open Console tab
-4. Paste the script
+5. Paste the script
-5. Click and run
+6. Click and run

 ## JavaScript Code